AWG-tcarey/mft_invoices_to_balance/README.md

     - %data%/receivedbox/edi/
     - %prhappftpuserdata%/inbox/edi/
     - %data%/aislprod/outbox/invoices/
---- _Information below this line is used by the deploy process.
+--- _Information above this line is used by the deploy process.
 Please **triple-check** for spelling errors!_ ---

 ---